MISTY: Migration, Transformation and Sustainability

 Project leader: Prof. N. Adger, University of Exeter (United Kingdom)

-Principal investigators: Prof. F. Gemenne, University of Liege (Belgium), Prof. E. Carr, Clark University (United States), Prof. E. Boyd, Lund University Centre for Sustainability Studies (Sweden), Prof. S. Codjoe, Regional Institute for Population Studies (Ghana), Dr. S. Fransen, University of Amsterdam (the Netherlands).
+Principal investigators: Prof. F. Gemenne, University of Liege (Belgium), Prof. E. Carr, Clark University (United States), Prof. E. Boyd, Lund University Centre for Sustainability Studies (Sweden), Prof. S. Codjoe, Regional Institute for Population Studies (Ghana), Dr. S. Fransen, University of Maastricht (the Netherlands).